HeZhang1994/hypergraph-matching/README.md

 - Tune parameters to larger value (from 0 to 1) will generate more key points and result in low matching speed.

-- The running time reported in the paper dose not include the time of establishing hyper-graphs (e.g., computing hyper-edges).
+- The running time of establishing hyper-graphs (e.g., computing hyper-edges) is not reported in the paper.

 ## Citation